 Website navigation is one of the core factors that contribute to a user-friendly page layout.
 It’s the road map your website visitors use to find relevant pages.
 Your navigation also affects how search engines crawl your site and find information.

 People will enter your website from different pages.
-If you want to have a positive impact on users’ experience, simplify navigation to let them jump from one page to another with intuitive design.
+If you want to have a positive impact on users’ experience, simplify navigation to let them jump from one page to another with an intuitive design.

 Poor UX design scares people away.
 The same goes for too complicated or confusing navigation.
 With so many other search results to choose from, they won’t struggle to find what they need on your pages.
 To prevent this from happening, having menu items with clear and concise titles as well as good information architecture is a must.